tomduck/pandoc-fignos/README.md

 pandoc-fignos 2.0.0
 ===================

-*pandoc-fignos* is a [pandoc] filter for numbering figures and their references (i.e., cross-referencing) when converting markdown documents to other formats.
+*pandoc-fignos* is a [pandoc] filter for numbering figures and their references when converting from markdown to other formats.
 It is part of the [pandoc-xnos] filter suite.
+LaTeX/pdf, html, and epub output have native support.
+Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-fignos gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.